AT&T CTO outlines 6G vision

 He called for more research into technologies to enable 6G, including volumetric spectrum sharing and efficiency, intermodulation interference, energy management, battery life and “further integration of software communities with standards and processes” to “allow for quicker testing of features”.

-Fuetsch is a former chair of the O-RAN Alliance.
+Fuetsch is the chair of the O-RAN Alliance.
 He stressed the need for open architectures, disaggregation of network elements, and interoperability as the industry moves towards the next generation of wireless technology.

 He said AT&T’s strategy “is to adopt and implement open RAN as technology becomes available”.Subscribe to our daily newsletter Back